rh3eeacysec/HackerMind/README.md

 Describe any system.
 Five specialized AI agents — powered by Microsoft Foundry IQ (Azure OpenAI gpt-4.1-mini) — will dissect it from every angle: architecture mapping, vulnerability hunting, defense strategy, security reporting, and risk scoring.
 All in real time.
 All in one platform.

-Built for Microsoft Agents League 2026 — Creative Apps Track.
+Built for Microsoft Agents League Hackathon 2026 — Creative Apps Track.

 ---